treilly94/hacker-env/password-cracking/README.md

 # Password Cracking

-The aim of this is to find the passwords of the below user accounts on a server
+The aim of this is to find the passwords of the below user accounts on a server.

 ## jeremy
 Jeremy has *ssh* access to the server.